ironicbadger/openshift-4.3-install-guide/blog-post.md

 └── worker.ign
 ```

-Notice that the script has already convienently converted the ignition files to base64 ready for injection into the vApp properties of each node.
+Notice that the script has already conveniently converted the ignition files to base64 ready for injection into the vApp properties of each node.
 There is a variable in the Terraform directory for each node type called `<node>_ignition_url` which has been modified automatically by the script.
 If you experience errors with nodes not igniting correctly this should be the first area you investigate.

 The one exception here is that the bootstrap node ignition file is too long to fit into the vApp property field and as such we need to create `append-bootstrap.ign` to tell Ignition where to find the *real* ignition config file.
 This is the entire purpose of the web server running on the load balancer.